 For more information about encryption algorithms and encryption technology, see Key Security Concepts in the .NET Framework Developer's Guide on MSDN.

 Clarification regarding DES algorithms:

 DESX was incorrectly named.
 Symmetric keys created with ALGORITHM = DESX actually use the TRIPLE DES cipher with a 192-bit key.
 The DESX algorithm is not provided.
-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 Symmetric keys created with ALGORITHM = TRIPLE_DES_3KEY use TRIPLE DES with a 192-bit key.